-Beware of the "Bicycle Shaped Object"
+Beware of the "Bicycle Shaped Object" or "BSO"

 What is a BSO?